USS Wisconsin (BB-64)

-During her career, Wisconsin served in the Pacific theater of World War II, where she shelled Japanese fortifications and screened United States aircraft carriers as they conducted air raids against enemy positions.
+USS Wisconsin (BB-64) is an Iowa-class battleship built for the United States Navy (USN) in the 1940s and is currently a museum ship.
+Completed in 1944, the ship was assigned to the Pacific Theater during World War II, where she participated in the Philippines campaign and the Battles of Iwo Jima and Okinawa.
+The battleship shelled the Japanese home islands shortly before the end of the war in September 1945.
 During the Korean War, Wisconsin shelled North Korean targets in support of United Nations and South Korean ground operations, after which she was decommissioned.
-She was reactivated on 1 August 1986; after a modernization program, she participated in Operation Desert Storm in January and February 1991.
+She was reactivated in 1986; after a modernization program, she participated in Operation Desert Storm in January – February 1991.